-Student academic progress will be reviewed every four weeks.
-Any student with two D's, one or more F's, or a GPA that falls under a 2.0 will be placed on either Academic Review, Academic Warning, or Academic Probation.
+Additionally, as a measure of added support, student academic progress will be reviewed every quarter.
+Any student with two D's, one or more F's, or a GPA below 2.0 will be placed on Academic Warning or Academic Probation.